 We make a lot of cookies (from scratch), but we are most definitely NOT a cookie-cutter company.
 Our business is built on partnerships with our clients, and every single one of them is different.
 In collaboration, we create experiences that bring people together around food.

 We partner with corporations both cutting-edge and established, top-tier research universities and small liberal arts colleges, world-class museums, and specialty venues, to create custom food programs tailored to their needs.
 You won’t find the same chili recipe in the same two Bon Appétit cafés.
 (The University of Pennsylvania has a killer vegan version!)
-And good luck locating Indian food as authentic as what our eBay and Google guests enjoy at our cafés at any other workplace.
+And good luck locating Indian food as authentic as what our guests enjoy at our Silicon Valley cafés at any other workplace.

 There are a few common elements to our hundreds of locations.
 We provide responsive service; fantastic, from-scratch food; and responsible sourcing practices.
 Shoulder to shoulder at the table with our clients, we help companies create great places to work, with healthy and productive employees.
 We help universities make the grade when it comes to attracting students.
 We aim to extend the museum experience into an artfully curated lunch or dinner.